Arnaroo/FracFixR/FracFixD/README.md

 ### 1 Data tab: load counts + annotation

 Drop the two TSVs into the path entries (or use the Browse dialogs).
-Hit Load — the counts file is parsed in ≈ 95 ms cold (`~80 ms warm via the on-disk parsed-input cache, written beside the TSV as `<file>.ffxdcache`).
+Hit Load and the counts file is parsed in ≈ 95 ms cold (`~80 ms warm via the on-disk parsed-input cache, written beside the TSV as `<file>.ffxdcache`).
 A determinate byte-progress bar and a working Cancel button cover any large